 - If you perform several cosmetic procedures, what percentage are rhinoplasties?

-Your entire rhinoplasty experience can be at risk if you have unrealistic expectations.
-If you’ve gotten this far and you feel that you are in the presence of someone whose judgement you can trust, be as honest as you can about what you hope to achieve.
+- Your entire rhinoplasty experience can be at risk if you have unrealistic expectations.
+If you’ve gotten this far and you feel that you are in the presence of someone whose judgment you can trust, be as honest as you can about what you hope to achieve.

 Will the surgery be performed in the office?
 At a hospital?
 If in the office, is it an accredited surgery center?
 In the unlikely event that there are complications, what protocols and resources will be in place?